Luke Saville: Professional career

-2008–2011: Professional tour debut
+2008–2011

 Saville entered his first professional event in October 2008 as a 14-year-old.
 The event was held in his home state of South Australia.
 Saville was awarded a bye in the first round of qualifying but lost in the second round to Ben Mitchell 5–7, 0–6.

 Saville competed in his first main draw of a futures tournament in February 2009 when he was awarded a wildcard into a futures tournament in Mildura, he fell in the first round to Miles Armstrong 5–7, 0–6.
 The following week he was awarded a second wildcard into the main draw of a futures tournament held in Berri, South Australia, the birthplace of Saville.
 He would lose in the first round to Matt Reid 4–6, 4–6.
 In preparation for the junior Davis Cup finals Saville was awarded his third wildcard into a futures event held in Darwin.
 As a fifteen-year-old he won his first round against Steven Goh 7–6(3), 6–3 and in doing so earned his first ever ATP ranking points as well as becoming the youngest player on the ATP rankings.
 Saville would go on to lose to John Millman in the second round 2–6, 0–6.

 Saville was awarded a wildcard into the 2010 Australian Open qualifying draw where he fell in the first round to Frenchman Alexandre Sidorenko 1–6, 1–6.
 Following the Australian Open Saville was awarded a wildcard into his first ever challenger event in Burnie, he went down gallantly in three sets to Dayne Kelly 6–4, 3–6, 4–6.
 In March Saville traveled to Spain to train at the AIS headquarters and in doing so entered a Spanish futures tournament, he would lose in the first round of qualifying.
 On return to Australia Saville continued to play clay court tournaments leading up to the Roland Garros juniors by receiving wildcards into future tournaments in Ipswich and Bundaberg respectively.
 He would reach the second round of both tournaments.
 Saville entered three more Australian future tournaments later that year but failed to make it past the first round.

 Saville once again began his year with a wildcard into the Australian Open qualifying but failed to make it past the first round after losing to Nicolas Mahut in the first round.
 Following his runner up appearance at the Australian Open juniors he was once again granted a wildcard into the challenger held in Burnie but fell in the first round to Paolo Lorenzi.
 Throughout the rest of the year Saville competed in futures tournaments across Australia, Thailand, Italy, Netherlands, Great Britain and USA but failed to make it past the first round of the main draw in all tournaments.
 He would hit some form at the end of 2011 where he made his first ever professional quarterfinal in the last future tournament of the year held in Australia.
 Saville would finish the year ranked 1,176 in the world.